 We celebrated our 30th anniversary in 2012 with a party and a discussion on science storytelling featuring best-selling authors Rebecca Skloot and Mary Roach as well as Radiolab founder Jad Abumrad.
 Watch the video!

 What We Do: A Customized Curriculum, a Hands-On Approach

 Humans are a storytelling species, and the scientific enterprise is the wellspring of many of our greatest contemporary narratives.
 But how many of us possess the skills to make these narratives our profession?
 SHERP's customized curriculum is tailored to develop world-class science storytellers at a time of unprecedented change, challenge and opportunity in journalism.
 Our faculty of nationally prominent science journalists offers rigorous instruction in research, reporting, writing and editing through coverage of cutting-edge science, from nanotechnology and epigenetics to global climate change and cosmology.
 Coursework is built around case studies and learning by doing, not academic theory or rote memorization.
-A key focus is reporting, writing and editing features and news for magazines and online, but students also dive into all forms of modern journalism, from books and long-form narratives to blogs, videos, audio podcasts, data visualization and social media.
+A key focus is reporting, writing and editing features and news for magazines and online sites, but students also dive into all forms of modern journalism, from books and long-form narratives to blogs, videos, audio podcasts, data visualization and social media.
 Entrepreneurial skills, including self-marketing, are emphasized throughout the SHERP sequence and especially in a new class focusing on developing sound business models for digital science journalism projects.

 Where We Work: NYC, the World Capital of Science Journalism